 Hellbenders are habitat specialists that depend on consistent levels of flow, temperature, and dissolved oxygen, as well as large rocky habitat for shelter.
 Habitat alteration and degradation resulting from excessive sediment input from the surrounding landscape are a major threat to this species, as well as degraded water quality, illegal collecting, predation, and disease.
 Increased efforts to collect eggs from the wild and rear young at the Saint Louis Zoo are occurring to bolster wild populations and ensure this animal remains a part of Missouri’s biodiversity.

-Recent unpublished genetic information shows that the eastern hellbender and the Ozark hellbender should both be elevated to full species status.
-In addition, there appears to be several distinct lineages throughout the North American range of the eastern hellbender resulting in the possibility of additional distinct species.
+Taxonomy: Recent genetic studies seem to show that the eastern hellbender and the Ozark hellbender should both be elevated to full species status.
+In addition, there are apparently several distinct lineages throughout the North American range, meaning that it's possible there are additional distinct species.
 It is likely the disjunct population of the eastern hellbender in Missouri will be classified as one of the distinct species or subspecies as information is published.

 Hellbenders are a major indicator of the overall health of a river or stream.
 If there is something in the water causing their numbers to decline, it can affect other species as well, including us.

 In 2019, the hellbender was designated as the official endangered species for the state of Missouri.
 At the time that legislation passed, Missouri had 70 species of plants and animals listed as state-endangered, 27 species on the federal endangered list, 15 species on the federal threatened list, and 1 species being considered as a candidate for federal listing.

 A number of organizations, including MDC, are partnering with the Saint Louis Zoo in a captive breeding program for hellbenders, reintroducing them into the wild, with an aim to increasing their numbers in wild populations and ensure this animal remains a part of Missouri's biodiversity.